 The answer…………it depends.
 It depends on what you used or are going to use the home equity loan for.
 Up until the end of 2017, borrowers could deduct interest on home equity loans or homes equity lines of credit up to $100,000.
 Unfortunately, many homeowners will lose this deduction under the new tax law that takes effect January 1, 2018.
-Having a home loan from a company such as Home Loans Matcher can be really helpful to new buyers who have to pay for a house.
-However tax deductions is a common issue related to home loans as the rules are constantly changing.
+Of course, home equity loans are not to be confused with normal home loans, similar to loans given by a private lending company like Happy Loan.
+Home Equity Loans are a completely different kettle of fish, and now the rules have changed.

 Taxpayers used to be able to take a home equity loan or tap into a home equity line of credit, spend the money on whatever they wanted (pool, college tuition, boat, debt consolidation) and the interest on the loan was tax deductible.
 For borrowers in higher tax brackets this was a huge advantage.
 For a taxpayer in the 39% fed tax bracket, if the interest rate on the home equity loan was 3%, their after tax interest rate was really 1.83%.
 This provided taxpayers with easy access to cheap money.